 In setting prices in the bulk mail market, there are good economic grounds for the USP to differentiate its prices between services with different price elasticities (in this case direct mail and non-direct mail services) even when their marginal costs are the same.
+This is well known to academic economists, but we observe that very few network operators differentiate price purely on the basis of demand because they can rely on cost differences to justify pricing and also in some cases because of the existence of regulatory and legally oriented constraints.
 We show how welfare improves without a uniform price constraint in such a bulk mail market.
 Part of this improvement in welfare from differentiating prices in the bulk mail market arises from the possibility this creates for single piece prices to then be lowered and so benefit single piece customers.

 The introduction of alternative medium competing with direct mail has the effect of increasing customer choice and welfare.
-Within the calibrations used here the USP continues to breakeven with the introduction of an alternative and competing medium, primarily because the effect of that medium on USP volumes and prices is limited.
-Where these effects are greater and the USP is subject to price regulation, the USP might not breakeven.
+Within the calibrations used here the USP continues to break even with the introduction of an alternative and competing medium, primarily because the effect of that medium on USP volumes and prices is limited.
+Where these effects are greater and the USP is subject to price regulation, the USP might not break even.